elixir-europe/elixir-smp-lesson/docs/chapters/stage2_construction.md

 ### Testing or ensuring software functions as intended

 >#### Learning experience:
-> Learners answer the following questions in a shared document:
+> Learners individually answer the following questions in a shared document:
 > - Do you test your software?
 > - Which testing approach do you use normally?
-Would you be able to make a list of the types of test implemented and relevant test parameters?
+Would you be able to make a list of the types of test implemented and corresponding relevant test parameters?
 > - Which testing approach did you use to test the software at hand?
 > - Does the testing approach also include sample example input and output files?
-> > They will write their answers.
+> - If yes, what are the relevant features of such files?
-> The instructor will discuss the answers and use the discussion as a starting point to deliver the following narrative.
+> The instructor will discuss the answers and use the discussion as a starting point to deliver narrative.

 > #### Narrative...............................